 For they all seek after their own interests, not those of Christ Jesus.Philippians 2:21(NASB)

-He proved himself to be a blameless and innocent child of God, who was above reproach, in the midst of a crooked and perverse generation.
-Timothy appeared as a light in a darkened world, for he held fast to the word of truth, and like Paul, could be said to be 'poured out as a drink offering - of sacrifice and service'.
+He proved himself to be a blameless and innocent child of God who was above reproach in the midst of a crooked and perverse generation.
+Timothy appeared as a light in a darkened world, for he held fast to the Word of truth and, like Paul, Timothy could be said to be 'poured out as a drink offering - of sacrifice and service'.

 How easy it is to become engulfed in our own personal affairs and allow a tsunami of problems to overtake our spiritual walk.
 How quickly we can allow the cares and excitement of this world to drown out our concern for others, and cause us to leave our first love - the Lord Jesus Christ.

-Heavenly Father, may my life be one that exhibits the qualities, character and fruit of the Spirit that You desire from all Your children.
-Give me a Christ-like compassion for others, so that my life may be poured out as a drink offering of sacrifice and service, to Your praise and glory.
-Give me quiet testimony and peaceable spirit, whose singular desire is to do Your will - this I ask in Jesus name, AMEN
+Heavenly Father, may my life be one that exhibits the qualities, character, and fruit of the Spirit that You desire from all Your children.
+Give me a Christ-like compassion for others so that my life may be poured out as a drink offering of sacrifice and service to Your praise and glory.
+Give me quiet disposition and a peaceable spirit whose singular desire is to do Your will.
+This I ask in Jesus' name, AMEN.